Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

 ```
 elasticsearch.yml
 ```
+Note: Make Sure to change the host names in each node as per the ip addr of the underlying machine.

 ## Run Elasticsearch Nodes
 Run the Elasticsearch nodes one by one using the following command to start the Elasticsearch service as a daemon: